AVEVA/CONNECT-data-services-developer-docs/content/set-up/permissions-management.md

 ## Manage Permissions window

 Use the `Manage Permissions` window to apply permissions to each user role for a system resource.
-This window lists a matrix of roles that have permissions for the resource that you are managing, along with the setting for each individual each permission.
-Use this matrix to add new roles that have permissions on the resource or update individual permissions.
+This window displays a matrix of roles, permissions, and permission settings for the resource you are managing.
+Use the matrix to:

+- Add new roles that have permissions on the resource.

+- Update individual permission settings.

 ![Manage permissions](./images/manage-permissions-window.png)